 PACCAR Inc (PCAR) Receives $69.77 Consensus Target Price from Analysts

-Shares of PACCAR Inc have earned an average recommendation of "Hold" from the twenty research firms that are presently covering the company.
-One equities research analyst has rated the stock with a sell recommendation, eleven have given a hold recommendation and eight have issued a buy recommendation on the company.
+Shares of PACCAR Inc have received an average rating of "Hold" from the twenty analysts that are covering the company.
+One investment analyst has rated the stock with a sell recommendation, eleven have given a hold recommendation and eight have assigned a buy recommendation to the company.

 Add your comments below